Corporate Governance

 [Committees under the Group Management and Execution Council]

-The following seven committees each regularly discuss matters for which they are responsible in order to effectively, efficiently, and promptly address the Group’s cross-organizational issues.
+The following 8 committees each regularly discuss matters for which they are responsible in order to effectively, efficiently, and promptly address the Group’s cross-organizational issues.
 They submit and report material matters to the Group Management and Execution Council or the Board of Directors.

 (Comprehensive Budgeting Committee)